 The 20 Best Beaches Near Orlando for Families

-Today I am creating a list of the best beaches near Orlando for families.
+Today, I am creating a list of the best beaches near Orlando for families.
 Notice I didn’t say the best beaches in Orlando because there are no (natural) beaches in Orlando!
-The “pool” beaches at Disney and Universal Orlando Resort are still fun, though!
-You can also check out Volcano Bay, Universal’s amazing water park!
+The “pool” beaches at Disney and Universal Orlando Resort are still fun!
+You can also check out Volcano Bay, Universal’s incredible water park!

 Orlando is in the middle of the state, so you’ll have to go to either coast to find a beach.
-Thankfully, Orlando is centrally located, which means you can access beaches on either the Atlantic Coast or Gulf Coast without a problem.
+Thankfully, since the state isn’t very wide, you can easily access Atlantic or Gulf Coast beaches.

 My best tip is to choose beaches on the Gulf Coast.
 Yes, it’s a longer drive, but these are some of the most beautiful beaches in the entire country!
 The Atlantic Coast can be a bit colder, and the beaches aren’t quite as nice, but if you’re in a hurry, they’re a great option.

-You’ll definitely need a rental car if you’re flying into Orlando.
+You might need a rental car if you’re flying into Orlando.
 I recommend renting a car from Discount USA Car Rental.
-I use Discount USA Car Rental whenever I need to rent a car, whether I fly into MCO, SFB, or even Tampa.
 They have the best prices, and you don’t have to pay until you pick it up!

 The 20 Best Beaches Near Orlando for Families